XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 #### SSD Storage

 SSD Storage should support several thousand both read and write IOPS.
-Maximum read IOPS come from heavily used servers such as those behind https://s1.ripple.com and https://s2.ripple.com, which service transaction and ledger history retrieval requests.
-This is sometimes over 10,000 reads per second!
-Maximum write IOPS have come from performance testing in which up to 7,000 writes/s have been observed.
+The maximum reads and writes per second that Ripple engineers have observed are over 10,000 reads per second (in heavily-used public server clusters), and over 7,000 writes per second (in dedicated performance testing).

 #### CPU Utilization and Virtualization
-Ripple perfmance engineering finds that bare metal servers acheive maximum throughput.
-However, it is likely that hypervisors would cause minimal degradation in performance.
+Ripple performance engineering finds that bare metal servers achieve maximum throughput.
+However, it is likely that hypervisors cause minimal degradation in performance.

 #### Network